BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/the_basics_of_lua.md

 You have already used in if you have followed **3.
 A very special data structure: tables** where we used the function `printMyTable` to iterate over a table.

 There are different types of loops.
-Here we mostly look at.
 We will only cover the `for loop` here.
 They will execute their body for a set amount of iterations.

 ```lua